-I've mentioned before that David Aaker was my branding hero.
+David Aaker is my branding hero.
 He's written 15 books on the subject of branding.
 He's consulted with some of the biggest companies in the world regarding their brands.
 He's recognized by others as a foremost authority on brand building.
-And most important, he's originally from North Dakota, which can only mean there's some salt of the earth in those ivory towers at Cal Berkeley (where he?s Professor Emeritus).
+And most important, he's originally from North Dakota, which can only mean there's some salt of the earth in those ivory towers at Cal Berkeley (where he's Professor Emeritus).
 Being a Great Plains boy myself, I rather like that notion.

 Aaker's presentation was called "Three Branding Trends", and it was based on the approaches he sees more and more companies taking today to separate their brands from their competitors.